Rycieos/ncaa-basketball-scraper/README.md

-# espn-basketball-scraper
+# ncaa-basketball-scraper
-API and GUI applications to get NCAA basketball stats from the unofficial ESPN API.
+API and GUI applications to get NCAA basketball stats from ESPN and NCAA.

 This program downloads stats for games or players from ESPN.com, and gathers them into a CSV file.